 Of note also – annual or season passes for museums, theater series, ballet, and state parks.

 New for 2022: pool supplies and parts.
 Stay tuned for 2023 changes

 The complete list for events and supplies during “Freedom Week” is here: https://floridarevenue.com/taxes/tips/Documents/TIP_22A01-04.pdf

 Children’s Diapers, Clothing and Shoes: July 1, 2022 – June 30, 2023

 This has been proposed but blocked in the past.
-Finally parents and guardians of young kids will get a little relief.
+Finally parents and guardians of young kids got a little relief in 2022.